 1. Scratch off world map

 I saw these and instantly loved them!
 Perfect for the travel-obsessed person in your life who needs a way of tracking where they’ve been and where they want to go!
-Basically it works like an instant scratch and win ticket, where you use a coin to scratch off the countries you’ve visited, revealing a bright colour.
+Basically, it works like an instant scratch and win ticket, where you use a coin to scratch off the countries you’ve visited, revealing a bright colour.
 It’s a super cool way of charting how much of the world you’ve seen and how much you have left to go!
+Shop scratch off maps here.

 2. Do something special